The benefit of resilience psychology coaches

 Resilience psychology coaches are here to offer support and training.
 Everybody will sooner or later face setbacks in his or her life.
 Resilience is the art of handling these setbacks efficiently in a flexible way.

 That is not to say that you should not have or should not feel emotions.
 The point is that the emotions do not stay or control you and that you recognize and control your emotions.

-Sometimes it can feel as if everything is always wrong.
+Sometimes it can feel as if everything is always wrong and that you have many setbacks.
 In the past you were bullied, now your colleagues are nasty to you, and your manager doesn’t even care about you.
 Your partner has deceived you, and you were almost hit by a car on your way home.

 In short, life is not pleasant for you.
 Some people become depressed or end up in a burnout.
 Others can no longer deal with the situation with common sense.
 In that case, a resilience coach offers a solution.